Lain3y/JS-addition-calculator/README.md

 1. Open index.html in your browser.
 2. Enter two numbers in the input fields.
 3. Click the "Add" button to see the result.
+4. Click "Clear" button to reset the calculator.

 ## Development
 This project is built using HTML, CSS, and JavaScript.